swt30/thesis/chapters/02-eos/02-eos.md

 ![
   The heat capacity across the region of my EOS covered by the IAPWS data set.
-  The heat capacity approaches a constant value near the edge of the domain, indicating that pegging values outside the domain to the nearest known value is likely be a decent approximation.
+  The heat capacity approaches a constant value near the edge of the domain, indicating that pegging values outside the domain to the nearest known value is likely be a suitable approximation.
   Only in the volatile region around the phase boundaries and critical point of water does the heat capacity vary significantly.
 ](iapws-heat-capacity){#fig:iapws-heat-capacity}

 I drew the thermal expansion coefficient $α$ directly from the equation of state by evaluating @eq:thermal-expansion.
-Because the equation of state provides the density $ρ$ as a function of $P$ and $T$, we can evaluate the thermal expansion at any $(P,T)$ co-ordinate by taking a directional derivative in the $T$ direction.
+Because the equation of state provides the density $ρ$ as a function of $P$ and $T$, we can evaluate the thermal expansion at any $(P,T)$ co-ordinate by taking a partial derivative of the density with respect to temperature.
 I used automatic differentiation[^autodiff] where possible to evaluate this derivative.
 In some cases this was not possible[^not-always-possible] so I used finite differencing.[^finite-diff] As well as pre-computing the equation of state itself, I pre-computed and tabulated the thermal expansion coefficient on the same pressure--temperature grid.